TylorS/typed/readme.md

 I started wondering...

-**Can I use push-based reactive programming provide better combinators for dealing with systems over time?**
+**Can I use push-based reactive programming to provide better combinators for dealing with systems over time?**

 #### Where things are going